The right wakeup light can be a real game-changer, getting your morning off to a better start and improving your mood all day long.

 Plus as well as a wakeup light, the YOUXIU Alarm Clock can act as a reading lamp, mood lamp or a general table lamp, with an impressive eight colours and 10 levels of brightness to choose from.
 All in all, this multi-use device could represent something of a bargain, depending on your needs.

-- Check out our guide to the best sleep trackers
+- Check out our guide to the best fitness trackers